205 Barrett Hall

 Ecole Normale Supérieure, rue d'Ulm, Paris (1990 L)

-Broadly speaking, my research focuses on French and American poetry of the nineteenth and twentieth century, as well as on literary modernity, the avant-garde, urban transformation, and women's lives.
+Broadly speaking, my research focuses on literary modernity, the avant-garde, urban transformation, and women's lives in the nineteenth and early twentieth century.
 I have made history and culture an integral part of my research, emphasizing an interdisciplinary approach to literature.
 I have also translated contemporary American poets, such as Franz Wright and Jack Gilbert, into French.

 My first book, Un Nouveau Monde Amoureux: Célibataires et prostituées au dix-neuvième siècle (A New World of Love: Bachelors and Prostitutes in Nineteenth-Century France), was published by Editions Galaade in Paris in October 2010.